 In addition, Radigan has extensive experience designing and implementing policies, protocols, training materials, risk assessment materials and full compliance programs for Fortune 500 companies.
 While at Jones Day, she conducted training and provided guidance to numerous public companies regarding anti-corruption and other compliance risks and has provided advice to companies operating in all regions around the world.
 She has significant experience in implementing compliance programs in the U.S., China, Russia, India, Brazil, Latin America, Europe, Africa, and South East Asia.

 Radigan earned her law degree, with honors, from American University, Washington College of Law, and obtained her bachelor’s degree in history, with honors, from Ohio State University.
 She is a member of the Cleveland Metropolitan Bar Association.

-Chief Marketing Officer and Head of Global Cost Program Office
+Executive Vice President, Chief Marketing Officer & Global Cost Programs

 Devon Watson currently serves as Chief Marketing Officer and head of the Global Cost Program Office for Diebold Nixdorf.
 In these roles, he is responsible for leading the company’s cost management and operational efficiency initiatives in key cost programs, with special focus on continuous improvement and maintaining visibility into key enterprise metrics.
 Additionally, he is responsible for driving global marketing operations and strategy, focusing on growth through industry thought leadership and effective customer-facing campaigns.